Who can sell Girl Scout Cookies?

 resolve the issue.
 If you witness people behaving in a ‘not-so-Girl

-Scout’ manner and you wish to inform the council about it, we would be
+Scout’ manner and you wish to inform the council about it, please submit what you witnessed and we would be more

-more than happy to have an open conversation with both parties.
+than happy to have an open conversation with both parties.
+If a

 What should I do if a store manager asks me to move our booth